Child marriage: Asia

 More than half of all child marriages occur in the South Asian countries of India, Pakistan, Bangladesh, and Nepal.
 There was a decrease in the rates of child marriage across the Indian subcontinent from 1991 to 2007, but the decrease was observed among young adolescent girls and not girls in their late teens.
 Some scholars believe this age-specific reduction was linked to girls increasingly attending school until about age 15 and then marrying.

 Western Asia

 A 2013 report claims 53% of all married women in Afghanistan were married before age 18, and 21% of all were married before age 15.
 Afghanistan's official minimum age of marriage for girls is 15 with her father's permission.
-In all 34 provinces of Afghanistan, the customary practice of ba'ad is another reason for child marriages; this custom involves village elders, jirga, settling disputes between families or unpaid debts or ruling punishment for a crime by forcing the guilty family to give their 5- to 12-year-old girls as a wife.
+In all 34 provinces of Afghanistan, the customary practice of ba'ad is another reason for child marriages; this custom involves village elders, or jirga, settling disputes between families or unpaid debts or ruling punishment for a crime by forcing the guilty family to give their 5- to 12-year-old girls as wives.
 Sometimes a girl is forced into child marriage for a crime her uncle or distant relative is alleged to have committed.
-Andrew Bushell claims rate of marriage of 8- to 13-year-old girls exceeding 50% in Afghan refugee camps along the Pakistan border.
+Andrew Bushell claims the rate of marriage of 8- to 13-year-old girls exceeds 50% in Afghan refugee camps along the Pakistan border.

-Over half of Yemeni girls are married before 18, some by the age eight.
-Yemen government's Sharia Legislative Committee has blocked attempts to raise marriage age to either 15 or 18, on grounds that any law setting minimum age for girls is un-Islamic.
-Yemeni Muslim activists argue that some girls are ready for marriage at age 9.
-According to Human Rights Watch (HRW), in 1999 the minimum marriage age 15 for women was abolished; the onset of puberty, interpreted by conservatives to be at age nine, was set as a requirement for consummation of marriage.
-In practice "Yemeni law allows girls of any age to wed, but it forbids sex with them until the indefinite time they are 'suitable for sexual intercourse'."
-As with Africa, the marriage incidence data for Yemen in HRW report is from surveys between 1990 and 2000.
-Current data is difficult to obtain because of regional violence.